History of Nintendo: Collaborations with Sony and Philips

 Before development finished on the SNES, Nintendo re-examined their licensing terms with Sony and found that Sony would, in their view, receive a disproportionate amount of revenue from their games which were CD-based.
 Nintendo attempted to renegotiate their deal with Sony, but did not get a desired outcome.
 One day after Sony publicly revealed their collaboration with Nintendo at the Consumer Electronics Show, Nintendo cancelled their deal by announcing they were working on CD-based games with Dutch electronics company Philips instead, surprising Sony.

-Philips Interactive Media developed four games using Nintendo properties for Philip's disc-based multimedia player, the CD-i: Link: The Faces of Evil (1993), Zelda: The Wand of Gamelon (1993), Hotel Mario (1994), and Zelda's Adventure (1995)—all four were critically panned.
-Led by Ken Kutaragi, Sony decided to continue work on the Nintendo PlayStation, making it a standalone console under the name "PlayStation".
-The console launched in 1994.
+Philips Interactive Media developed four games using Nintendo properties for Philip's disc-based multimedia player, the CD-i: Link: The Faces of Evil, Zelda: The Wand of Gamelon, Hotel Mario, and Zelda's Adventure—all four were critically panned.
+Led by Ken Kutaragi, Sony decided to continue work on the standalone console under the name "PlayStation" which launched in 1994.
 It attracted developers frustrated with Nintendo's strict licensing policies, and allowed them to develop games that could display fully-3D computer graphics.
-In 2014, a document from the Nintendo PlayStation's development that detailed technical details of the device was leaked online.
-Any working prototype of the device was lost until 2009, when a working unit was found in an attic in Pennsylvania, which was detailed and demonstrated by its owner online in 2015.

 In 1995, Nintendo had new competition when Sega introduced their 32-bit Saturn, while Sony introduced the 32-bit PlayStation.
 Sony's fierce marketing campaigns ensued, and it started to cut into Nintendo and Sega's market share.